Mikeyisme/Spell-Checker/README.md

 # Spell-Checker
-SpellChecking program with built in autocorrect, using Python.
+SpellChecking program with built in autocorrect, with Python GUI based, using textblob API package.